 Hauts de Seine (92) by Commune - Comparison Table

-Public Transport in Hauts de Seine and the RER A
+Public Transport and the RER A

 Since the finance industry is implanted in this area, many of the transport links like the Transilien and Tramway, prioritize access to La Défense.
 The main train line here is the RER A that runs from the East side of Paris into La Défense and beyond.
 Many companies have placed themselves along the RER A line, from La Défense to Rueil-Malmaison.